ferrumnet/techpaper/README.md

 Ferrum Network enables users to write their code using their favorite language, whether that be Python, Go, Java, etc., and package it with all the dependencies.
 They can use their existing tooling and programming knowledge to write a decentralized application (or dApp).
 This immediately increases the number of people who can contribute to the decentralized ecosystem.

 ![Figure 6](img/figure6.png)
+Figure 6 - Ferrum dApp Paradigm - Decentralized apps are run by adversary pools more like a decentralized cloud service than a smart contract

 Currently, a user can write an application, package it with dependencies and run it on one of the common cloud providers, such as Amazon (AWS), Microsoft (Azure), or Google Compute Cloud.
 They pay for the resources they use to the cloud providers.
 Ferrum Network turns this model upside down by allowing users to present their compute resources to the Ferrum network.
 In other words, users can run decentralized applications and get paid for their resources in Ferrum Tokens.